-A "birth defect" is a health problem or physical change, which is present in a baby
+A birth defect is a health problem or physical change that is present when a baby

-where a baby may only live a few months, or may die at a young age (in their teens,
+may live for only a few weeks or months.
+Or a child may die at a young age, such as

 When a baby is born with a birth defect, the first question usually asked by the parents

 is "How did this happen?"
 Sometimes, this question can’t be answered.
 This can be

 very upsetting for parents because it’s normal to want to know why your baby has a

 Birth defects can happen for many reasons.
 They can happen because of the mother’s